Universal-Connect-Project/ucw-app/CONTRIBUTING.md

     docker login

-_NOTE: You must be a member of the UCP organization._
+_NOTE: You must be a member of the UCP organization on DockerHub._

 Run the following, which will set up a new multi-arch builder: